 I find kangaroos incredibly expressive.
 Whether contemplating their facial expressions, their stance or their behaviours, I often find myself wondering what they are thinking.

-This collection of kangaroos are the first sculptures in my Australian Series.
+These made-to-scale kangaroo sculptures are the first creations in my Australian Series.

 After dedicating an entire collection to African animals, I am excited to showcase Australian native animals in my art.

 The inspiration for my first kangaroo sculpture, Standing Roo, stems from my building days.

 I was working in Flinders on the Mornington Peninsula and seeing kangaroos in this type of stance was an everyday occurence.

 To me, it is a pose of curiosity.

 If you look closely, you will see the Standing Roo’s ears are facing different directions.

-The kangaroo is such an iconic Australian animal that it just wasn’t possible to stop at one roo sculpture.
+The kangaroo is such an iconic Australian animal that it just wasn’t possible to stop at one corten steel kangaroo sculpture.